mciocchi/atomic_d6/README.md

 ---

 ## **Illusion Magic**
+*(The ability to manipulate perception, bending sight, sound, and reality itself.)*

+- **Untrained**
-- **Untrained:** Create a faint shimmer in the air.
+- Create a faint shimmer in the air.
+- Struggle to maintain illusions for more than a few moments.
+- Fail to produce convincing deceptions.

+- **Apprentice**
-- **Apprentice:** Cast a small illusion (e.g., a fake sound, an object appearing to flicker).
+- Cast a small illusion (e.g., a fake sound, an object appearing to flicker).
+- Slightly distort the appearance of minor objects.
+- Create subtle auditory or visual distractions.

+- **Journeyman**
-- **Journeyman:** Conceal a doorway or create a full illusionary person.
+- Conceal a doorway or create a full illusionary person.
+- Project sounds, lights, and movements that seem real up close.
+- Alter your own appearance temporarily.

+- **Master**
-- **Master:** Create a room-wide illusion indistinguishable from reality.
+- Create a room-wide illusion indistinguishable from reality.
+- Trick multiple senses, including touch and smell.
+- Make objects or people appear as something else entirely.

+- **Olympian**
-- **Olympian:** Hide an entire city under an illusion that lasts indefinitely.
+- Hide an entire city under an illusion that lasts indefinitely.
+- Generate illusions that react intelligently to their surroundings.
+- Conceal your presence even from technological detection.

+- **Demigod**
-- **Demigod:** Trap someone in a permanent dreamscape, unable to distinguish reality.
+- Trap someone in a permanent dreamscape, unable to distinguish reality.
+- Create illusions that persist even when disbelieved.
+- Manipulate perception so deeply that memories and emotions are affected.

+- **Titan**
-- **Titan:** Turn an entire continent into a shifting maze of illusions.
+- Turn an entire continent into a shifting maze of illusions.
+- Generate mirages that alter navigation and geography itself.
+- Confuse the minds of entire armies, causing them to fight imaginary foes.

+- **Seraph**
-- **Seraph:** Make an entire planet appear lifeless or populated as needed.
+- Make an entire planet appear lifeless or populated as needed.
+- Control planetary-scale illusions that deceive satellites and sensors.
+- Shift the perception of history, rewriting collective memory.

+- **Lesser Deity**
-- **Lesser Deity:** Shape interplanetary illusions that deceive advanced AI and sensors.
+- Shape interplanetary illusions that deceive advanced AI and sensors.
+- Manifest illusions so convincing they function as real objects.
+- Construct false realms that can trap or house beings indefinitely.

+- **Deity**
-- **Deity:** Weave false realities that replace actual history.
+- Weave false realities that replace actual history.
+- Make entire civilizations believe in fabricated timelines and events.
+- Create illusions indistinguishable from divine miracles.

+- **Elder Deity**
-- **Elder Deity:** Cast illusions so perfect they become new realities.
+- Cast illusions so perfect they become new realities.
+- Forge worlds from pure perception, sustained by belief alone.
+- Transcend illusion, shaping existence itself through perception and thought.

 ---